 The Doris Duke International Clinical Research Fellowship (ICRF) offered through UNC is designed to encourage medical students to pursue clinical research careers by exposing them to exciting research opportunities in developing countries.
 Students who are matriculated at any U.S.-based medical school are eligible for the DDICRF.
 UNC offers ICRF opportunities in Malawi, Vietnam, Zambia, and China.

-Doris Duke fellows placed at UNC Project-Malawi may work in the following areas: sexually transmitted infections, HIV treatment, ART for PMTCT, HIV and TB diagnostics, maternal health, obstetric fistula, contraception and family planning, trauma/burns, and cancer.
+Doris Duke fellows placed at UNC Project-Malawi may work in the following areas: sexually transmitted infections, HIV treatment, ART for PMTCT, HIV and TB diagnostics, maternal health, trauma/burns, and cancer.

-Information about potential projects and application instructions and deadlines are here.
+For information about application instructions and deadlines for the 2016-2017 year, go here.

-Questions about the about the ICRF at UNC should be directed to program coordinator Kathryn Salisbury (Kathryn_Salisbury@med.unc.edu)
+Questions about the about the ICRF at UNC should be directed to program manager Kathryn Salisbury (Kathryn_Salisbury@med.unc.edu)